The Bankrate promise

-Personal loans are also installment loans that you pay over time.
-However, unlike car loans, personal loan funds can be used for many different needs, including debt consolidation and emergency expenses.
-Personal loans are generally unsecured, so if you use one to fund your vehicle purchase, you’re not required to use your newly acquired vehicle as collateral.
+Personal loans are also installment loans you pay over time.
+Unlike car loans, personal loan funds can be used for many different needs, including debt consolidation and emergency expenses.
+And they are generally unsecured, so if you use one to fund your vehicle, you’re not required to use your newly acquired vehicle as collateral.

 Pros of financing a car with a personal loan

-- Fast access to cash.
-You can receive the money within a few days and aren’t required to find the vehicle you plan on buying first.
+- Fast access to cash: You can receive the money within a few days.
 This is helpful if you want to use a loan to buy a car from a private seller.

-- Use funds however you choose.
-Personal loans don’t require you to use the funds in a specific way, as auto loans do.
+- Use funds however you choose: Personal loans don’t require you to use the funds in a specific way.
 If you change your mind about buying a car, you can repay the loan immediately or put the money toward a different purchase.

 Cons of financing a car with a personal loan

-- Higher interest rates.
-Since there’s no collateral for personal loan lenders to fall back on, they typically charge higher interest rates than auto loan lenders.
+- Higher interest rates: Because there’s no collateral for personal loan lenders to fall back on, they typically charge higher interest rates for personal loans than auto loan lenders.

-- Lower loan amount.
-Since auto loans are meant for vehicle purchases, you may qualify for a higher loan amount to accommodate the cost of the car.
-Personal loans, however, typically enforce a loan limit that may or may not cover your entire car purchase.
+- Lower loan amount: Auto loans are meant for vehicle purchases, which means you may qualify for a higher loan amount to accommodate the cost of the car.

-Regardless of which type of loan you choose for your car purchase, it’s smart to compare offers across multiple lenders.
-You can also use calculators to determine how much your loan will cost; try starting with Bankrate’s personal loan calculator and auto loan calculator.
+Regardless of which type of loan you choose, compare offers across multiple lenders.
+You can also use a personal loan calculator and an auto loan calculator to compare costs.
 Ultimately, the best loan for you will offer you a low rate and good terms to make paying for your new car as easy as possible.